Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Introduction

 where $\alpha^{[n,n]}$ denotes the $(n,n)$-part of a differential form $\alpha$, and $\kappa$ is the only possible cohomological constant.
-Note especially that if $\Theta = \kappa\theta^k$ is a K\"ahler form, then \eqref{gMA eq} is an inverse Hessian equation, and if $k = 1$ this is the J-equation.
+Note especially that if \(\Theta=\kappa\theta^k\) for a Kähler form \(\theta\), then \eqref{gMA eq} is an inverse Hessian equation, and if $\kappa = 1$ this is the J-equation.
 We refer to \cite{FangMa, DatarPingali} for details on this broad formalism, including how special cases of interest (e.g. J-equation, inverse Hessian equations, dHYM equation) can be interpreted within this framework (\cite{FangLaiMa, DatarPingali, FangMa}).

 In one of the most studied special cases of Donaldson's J-equation \cite{DonaldsonJobservation}, seminal work has shown that the associated J-flow converges away from a union of subvarieties given roughly by the singular part of the Siu decomposition of a certain form.
-Moreover, recent work of \cite{DatarMeteSong} paints an intriguing conjectural picture where the J-equation, despite apparent obstructions coming from \emph{unstability}, can be solved \emph{in the weak sense of currents} away from certain subvarieties.
+Moreover, recent work of \cite{DatarMeteSong} paints an intriguing conjectural picture where the J-equation, despite apparent obstructions coming from \emph{instability}, can be solved \emph{in the weak sense of currents} away from certain subvarieties.
 In each of these cases, these exceptional subvarieties remain to be well understood.

-From a related point of view other influential work on the J-equation, and the strongly related deformed Hermitian Yang-Mills (dHYM) equation, have shown that existence of a solution to these equations can be characterized \emph{numerically} via conditions tested against \emph{all proper irreducible subvarieties} $V \subset X$.
-Mirroring the theory of K-stability and the Yau-Tian-Donaldson conjecture, a characterization testing on all \emph{test configurations} also exist (see \cite{LejmiGabor}).
-In each of these cases, it is natural to expect that it is in fact enough to test for a finite number of test configurations (resp. subvarieties), related to the previously mentioned locus where the J-flow blows up.
+From a related point of view, influential works on the J-equation \cite{GaoChen}, the strongly related deformed Hermitian Yang-Mills (dHYM) equation, as well as the generalised Monge-Amp\`re equations \cite{DatarPingali, FangMa} have shown that existence of a solution to these equations can be characterised by an algebro-geometric numerical criterion that involves checking the positivity of certain intersection numbers along all subvarieties $V \subset X$, reminiscent of other notions of stability arising in complex differential and algebraic geometry.
+Mirroring the theory of K-stability and the Yau-Tian-Donaldson conjecture, there also exists a characterisation by testing on all \emph{test configurations} (see \cite{LejmiGabor}).
+More recently, Reboulet \cite{Reboulet} has also given a different numerical criterion in the spirit of the Hilbert-Mumford criterion from geometric invariant theory.
+In each of these cases, it is natural to expect that it is in fact enough to test for a finite number of test configurations (resp. subvarieties), related to the previously mentioned locus where a suitable geometric flow blows up.